Middle Branch Resiliency Initiative (MBRI)

 We were thrilled to celebrate the official launch of MBRI with the start of construction on the first site, the Hanover Street Wetlands!
 We were joined by Federal, State, and local elected and appointed officials, community leaders, representatives of governmental agencies, and the leadership of BGE and MedStar Harbor Hospital to celebrate this monumental project as part of Reimagine Middle Branch.
 We’re looking forward to continued celebrations as future phases begin!

-Construction of the Hanover Street Wetlands section is made possible through funding from Baltimore City’s Department of Public Works, National Fish and Wildlife Foundation, National Oceanic and Atmospheric Administration (NOAA), and Maryland’s Chesapeake & Atlantic Coastal Bays Trust Fund and Bay Restoration Fund.
-Additional funding from FEMA’s BRIC program, Maryland Department of Emergency Management, Maryland Department of the Environment, Baltimore County, and others has been secured for future phases of MBRI.
+Construction of the Hanover Street Wetlands is made possible through funding from Baltimore City’s Department of Public Works, National Fish and Wildlife Foundation, National Oceanic and Atmospheric Administration (NOAA), and Maryland’s Chesapeake & Atlantic Coastal Bays Trust Fund.
+Design and construction of Patapsco Delta East is funded by NOAA.

 Thank you to the Hanover Street Wetlands funders: